 TURNS number of turns to be tracked.

+MAXAPER defines the maximum aperture (by aperture type) beyond which the particle is considered to be lost upper and, in addition, limits for the six coordinates.

-MAXAPER upper limits for the six coordinates.
-(Default: {0.1, 0.01, 0.1, 0.01, 1.0, 0.1} The limits defined by the MAXAPER option are only being taken into account if the APERTURE option of the TRACK command is used.
+(Default: $\{0.1, 0.01, 0.1, 0.01, 1.0, 0.1\}$

+The limits defined by the MAXAPER option are only being taken into account if the APERTURE option of the TRACK command is used.

 FFILE defines the turn periodicity for printing coordinates at observation points.
+(Default: 1)

-(De-fault: 1) FFILE=n will print coordinates every n-th turn only.
+FFILE=n will print coordinates every n-th turn only.

+KEEPTRACK a logical flag to keep data from previous tracking and append new results to tables.
+(Default: false)